College of Family and Consumer Sciences

 |Ph.D.||Consumer Science||University of Wisconsin-Madison||2012|

 My research examines the ways in which a consumer’s approach to decision making promotes the well-being outcomes of those decisions.
-Her work focuses on the roles of decision-making skill, self-efficacy, motivation, and the involvement of others in achieving well-being.
+I focus on the roles of decision-making skill, self-efficacy, motivation, and the involvement of others in achieving well-being.

 I served for more than five years as the Principal Investigator for the Bureau of Consumer Financial Protection on its project to define and measure financial well-being, as well as test hypotheses of its drivers.
 I was also a Principal Investigator in the NCAA / Department of Defense Mind Matters Challenge with a three-year project examining the role of design thinking and social marketing in encouraging concussion reporting among young adults.
 I am currently working with Dr. Brenda Cude on a study of collegiate financial education and with the Australian Securities and Investment Commission on a study financial vulnerability and well-being.
 My research has been published in a variety of journals including the Journal of Consumer Research, Journal of Consumer Affairs, British Journal of Sports Medicine, Journal of Business Research, Sports Health, and Journal of Public Policy & Marketing, and presented at a variety of international and national conferences including the National Athletic Training Association, Frontiers in Service, Association for Consumer Research, American Council of Consumer Interests, and CFP Academic Research Colloquium.
 I am also a fellow of the Center for Financial Security at the University of Wisconsin-Madison.